 USG Goes Global programs are consortium study abroad programs and 22 of the 26 institutions in the University System of Georgia have joined USG Goes Global.
 Please check the list of Institutional Representatives for more information and to see if your institution is listed.
 All other students may still participate as a transient student at the University of West Georgia.
-For more information, email firstname.lastname@example.org.
+Dual-enrollment students are not eligible to participate at this time.
+Students with tuition waivers (TAP/62+) can only be considered if the program is able to support their participation.
+For more information, email email@example.com.

 I want to study abroad, what do I do next?

 You may start by reviewing our programs on the USG Goes Global Via TRM; by contacting the USG Goes Global Program office at firstname.lastname@example.org; or by visiting your Institutional Representative on your home campus.
 Additionally, interested students should consult past students and faculty participants; your study abroad office/advisor and your academic advisor.
 These steps are important so that you can consider how various programs will help you to achieve your personal, academic and professional goals and you may make an informed decision about which experience is right for you.

 I don’t speak any foreign languages, can I still go on programs to non-English speaking countries?

 Yes!
 All of the USG Goes Global courses, with exception of foreign language classes, are taught in English.

 Is it safe to go abroad?

 We carefully consider safety when planning programs and we evaluate each program annually.
 All of the USG Goes Global programs operate in countries that the U.S. State Department considers safe for U.S. visitors.
 For more information about the safety of a particular country, please visit the U.S. State Department Travelers website.

 Can I travel while I’m in the program?
 How is the program organized?